azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - Kustomize
 - Flux

-- an admin kubeconfig for the cluster in the default `~/.kube/config` location, or
-- set `kubeconfig_path: "path/to/your/kubeconfig"` in the enviroments variables file (or supply it as an argument when running the playbook)
+- An admin kubeconfig for the cluster in the default `~/.kube/config` location.
+Alternatively, you can set `kubeconfig_path: "path/to/your/kubeconfig"` in the environment's variables file (or supply it as an extra var when running the playbook)

 On the Kubernetes cluster: